ResearchKit/ResearchKit/docs/Survey/CreatingSurveys-template.markdown

 answer a question or an item in a form.
 For example, consider a survey question such as "On a scale of 1 to 10, how much pain do you feel?"
-The answer format for this question would naturally be a continuous scale on that range, so you can use `ORKScaleAnswerFormat`, and set its `minimum` and `maximum` properties to reflect the desired range.
+The answer format for this question would naturally be a continuous scale on that range, so you can use scale answer format (`ORKScaleAnswerFormat`), and set its `minimum` and `maximum` properties to reflect the desired range.
+The following are the rules bound with scale answer format -

+* Minimum number off step in a task should not be less than 1.
+* Minimum step count  should not be less than 1.
+* Maximum step count should not be more than 13.
+* The lower bound value in scale answer format cannot be lower than - 10000.
+* The upper bound value in scale answer format cannot be more than 10000.

 The screenshots below show the standard answer formats that the ResearchKit framework provides.

 <p style="float: left; font-size: 9pt; text-align: center; width: 25%; margin-right: 5%; margin-bottom: 0.5em;"><img src="SurveyImages/ScaleAnswerFormat.png" style="width: 100%;border: solid black 1px; ">Scale answer format</p><p style="float: left; font-size: 9pt; text-align: center; width: 25%; margin-right: 5%; margin-bottom: 0.5em;"><img src="SurveyImages/BooleanAnswerFormat.png" style="width: 100%;border: solid black 1px;">Boolean answer format</p><p style="float: left; font-size: 9pt; text-align: center; width: 25%; margin-right: 3%; margin-bottom: 0.5em;"><img src="SurveyImages/ValuePickerAnswerFormat.png" style="width: 100%;border: solid black 1px;">Value picker answer format  </p>